Clubs & Organizations

 Humanities Center

 The Elgin Community College Humanities Center encourages and fosters an understanding of the central importance of the humanities in all areas of academic and creative inquiry within a framework of diversity and global and international perspectives.
-Learn more about the Humanities Center
+Activities are open to students, faculty, staff, alumni, and members of the District 509 community.

 Gallery Exhibitions

-Look for student and professional art exhibits in on-campus galleries throughout the year.
+Look for student and professional art exhibits in on-campus fine arts galleries throughout the college, and a permanent art collection displayed.

 Honors Program

-Enrich your academic experiences at ECC when you explore more challenging courses, work closely with faculty members, and meet other academically motivated students.
+By joining the ECC Honors Program, you'll enrich your academic experiences by exploring more challenging courses, working closely with faculty members, and meeting other academically motivated students.
 Qualifying honors students can earn credit toward a tuition waiver and receive recognition at graduation.

 Spire Magazine